Learning to Importance Sample in Primary Sample Space: Related Work

 \textbf{Global sampling.} \,Instead of importance sampling individual path segments, Metropolis light transport \cite{veach1997metropolis} treats a complete path as a single sample in a global path space that is also used to define the target density.
 A new path is sampled from a Markov process by mutating an existing path according to a scalar contribution function.
-Various parameterizations of path space have been proposed to efficiently explore it using Markov chain methods~\cite{kelemen2002,jakob2012manifold,kaplanyan2014natural,li2015anisotropic}, and techniques have been proposed to combine different parameterizations to even further improve the sampling process~\cite{Hachisuka14,otsu2017fusing,bitterli2017reversible}.
+Various parameterizations of path space have been proposed to efficiently explore it using Markov chain methods~\cite{kelemen2002,jakob2012manifold,kaplanyan2014natural,li2015anisotropic}, and techniques have been proposed to combine different parameterizations to further improve the sampling process~\cite{Hachisuka14,otsu2017fusing,bitterli2017reversible}.
 Our approach is similar to global path sampling techniques since we also importance sample entire paths.
-In particular, we also sample paths in primary sample space as proposed by Kelemen et al.~\shortcite{kelemen2002}, which is simply a multi-dimensional unit cube.
+In particular, we sample paths in primary sample space as proposed by Kelemen et al.~\shortcite{kelemen2002}, which is simply a multi-dimensional unit hypercube.
 As in Kelemen's approach, we also build on existing path construction techniques that map primary sample space parameters into geometric paths, and that we treat as a black box.
 In contrast, our approach does not rely on Markov chain sampling, however.
 Instead, we obtain a non-linear, one-to-one mapping of primary sample space onto itself that produces the desired target density.